Report: Taliban has banned women's sports in Afghanistan

 Wasiq last month told SBS that the Taliban would allow men’s cricket to continue and that it has given approval for the men’s national team to travel to Australia for a test match in November.

+“Driving the growth of women’s cricket globally is incredibly important to Cricket Australia,” the statement said.
+“Our vision for cricket is that it is a sport for all and we support the game unequivocally for women at every level.

+“If recent media reports that women’s cricket will not be supported in Afghanistan are substantiated, Cricket Australia would have no alternative but to not host Afghanistan for the proposed test match due to be played in Hobart.”

-Australia’s Sport Minister Richard Colbeck said the Taliban’s decision on women’s sport was “deeply concerning” and he urged organisations such as the International Cricket Council to take action.
+Australia’s Sport Minister Richard Colbeck said earlier that the Taliban’s decision on women’s sport was “deeply concerning” and he urged organizations such as the International Cricket Council to take action.

 “Excluding women from sport at any level is unacceptable,” Colbeck said in a statement.
 “We urge international sport authorities, including the International Cricket Council, to take a stand against this appalling ruling.”

-Players from Afghanistan’s women’s soccer team are among dozens of athletes given visas to live in Australia and have been undergoing quarantine in place for the COVID-19 pandemic.
+Players from Afghanistan’s women’s soccer team are among dozens of athletes given visas to live in Australia and have been undergoing quarantine due to the COVID-19 pandemic.

 On Tuesday, the Taliban announced an all-male interim government for Afghanistan stacked with veterans of their hard-line rule from the 1990s and the 20-year battle against the U.S.-led coalition.